gaboesquivel/gaboesquivel.com/source/_posts/2013-09-03-choosing-the-database-for-your-web-app.md

 ---
-title: Choosing the Database for Your Web App
+title: Choosing the Data Store for Your Web App
 author: gaboesquivel
 layout: post
 comments: true